goldstrike77/ansible-role-linux-rabbitmq/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs RabbitMQ on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+RabbitMQ is an open-source message-broker software (sometimes called message-oriented middleware) that originally implemented the Advanced Message Queuing Protocol (AMQP) and has since been extended with a plug-in architecture to support Streaming Text Oriented Messaging Protocol (STOMP), MQ Telemetry Transport (MQTT), and other protocols.

 ## Requirements
 ### Operating systems
-This role will work on the following operating systems:
+This Ansible role installs RabbitMQ on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+Will works on the following operating systems:

   * CentOS 7